sunng87/slacker/README.md

 ## Performance

-To test performance, just start an example server with `lein2 run -m slacker.example.server`.
+To test performance, just start an example server with `lein run -m slacker.example.server`.

 Then run the performance test script:
-`lein2 exec -p scripts/performance-test.clj 200000 50`.
+`lein exec -p scripts/performance-test.clj 200000 50`.
 This will run
 200,000 calls with 50 threads.

 Tested on my working desktop (DELL optiplex 760, Intel(R) Core(TM)2